Shourav-Deb/Citrus-Net/README.md

    - Grad-CAM visual explanations
    - Optional LIME explanations

-⚠️ Important Display Notice
+> ⚠️ Important Display Notice:
-   - This app is styled for Dark mode.
+>    - This app is styled for Dark mode.
 Light theme may hide some UI elements.
-   - Change via [Website → Right Side ⋮ → Settings → App Theme → Dark].
+>    - Change via [Website → Right Side ⋮ → Settings → App Theme → Dark].

----

 ## 📧 Contact
 If you need the trained notebook, models or report file for academic purposes, feel free to [**Contact Anytime**](mailto:heyneeddev@gmail.com).